 Students currently enrolled in Duncanville ISD who wish to receive credit for a course they have not previously taken may apply to take a credit by examination test in a subject matter for which credit is sought.
 The student must score a minimum of 80 percent or above on the subject matter test of the essential knowledge and skills of the course to receive a credit in the course.

 Students who are successful in the Credit by Exam/Acceleration process will be given the course credit.
-The cumulative record will show "Credit by Examination."
+The Ifill his or her STAAR graduation requirement.
+[Board Policy EHDC (Legal); EIC (Local)]